Here are some of them, all still "Work-In-Progress", which is why there are no dates.

 I have at last learnt how to make video podcasts and have started producing tutorials on AI and programming mainly for potential school teachers and their pupils, and uploading them to youtube:

-3. I have been interacting a lot with the Computing At School mailing list, including trying to get more attention paid to AI, and also trying to make people understand that computing is important when trying to understand the world (because so much of it is natural information processing machinery), not only when trying to improve the world.
+3. In 2009 I started interacting with the Computing At School mailing list, including trying to get more attention paid to AI, and also trying to make people understand that computing is important when trying to understand the world (because so much of it is natural information processing machinery), not only when trying to improve the world.
+(So far my efforts have had no impact.)
 See

 Jeremy Wyatt and David Hogg very kindly organised a symposium close to my 75th Birthday.September 2010